nodejs/node/doc/guides/contributing/pull-requests.md

 **Important:** The `git push --force-with-lease` command is one of the few ways to delete history in `git`.
 It also complicates the review process, as it won't allow reviewers to get a quick glance on what changed.
-Force-pushing also complicates the review process, as it won't allow reviewers to get a quick glance on what have changed.
 Before you use it, make sure you understand the risks.
 If in doubt, you can always ask for guidance in the pull request.